-The Greece Powerball, also known as Joker, takes place twice a week on a Thursday and Sunday.
+The Greece Powerball, also known as Joker, takes place three times a week on Tuesdays, Thursdays and Sundays.
 Find out how to play and view the most recent results here.

 Greece Powerball Results